AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 In order to save even more on your policy, you may consider signing up for a telematics program, which Allstate and Progressive both offer.
 These programs use a mobile app to track your driving habits and offer a discount if you drive safely.
 Allstate’s program is called Drivewise, while Progressive’s is called Snapshot.

-Allstate’s Drivewise provides a discount of up to 10 percent when you sign up and up to 40 percent when your policy renews — you’re never guaranteed to get the total 40 percent, but this maximum discount is more than what most competitors offer.
+Allstate no longer advertises its Drivewise discounts, noting that they vary by state, but it previously stated a discount of up to 10 percent when you sign up and up to 40 percent when your policy renews.
 (Note: Drivewise is not available in California or Arkansas.)

-Progressive doesn’t advertise the maximum percentage discount for Snapshot, but according to their website, safe drivers can save an average of $231 at policy renewal and an average of $94 at sign-up.
+Progressive doesn’t advertise the maximum percentage discount for Snapshot, either, but according to their website, safe drivers can save an average of $322 at policy renewal and an average of $169 at sign-up.
 Snapshot is not available in California, and the sign-up discount is not offered in Hawaii or New York.

 TIP: